 Systemic chemotherapy is delivered through the bloodstream to reach cancer cells throughout the body.
 Common ways to give chemotherapy include an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed.

-Chemotherapy may benefit patients with Type I PPB to reduce the risk of recurrence.
+In some patients, Type I PPB can be treated with chemotherapy, although surgery is more common.
+Chemotherapy is sometimes used to reduce the risk of recurrence.
 Talk with your child’s doctor about whether it is recommended in your child’s case.
 Chemotherapy is always recommended for Types II and III PPB.
-The doctor may perform surgery first and then give chemotherapy to kill any remaining PPB cells; this is called adjuvant or post-operative chemotherapy.
+The doctor may perform surgery first and then give chemotherapy to destroy any remaining PPB cells; this is called adjuvant or post-operative chemotherapy.
 Sometimes, pre-operative chemotherapy is given.